pieterbos/PrintBone/README.md

 # PrintBone

+A 3D printable trombone generator.
+You can use it to generate printable models for any trombone you like.

+Currently included finished trombone designs:
-A 3D printable trombone. large bore, 8.5 inch.
-The bell fits a Bach 42 or 50 slide, or the included slide.
+- A large bore, 8.5 inch trombone.
+The bell fits a Bach 42 or 50 slide, or the included PVC slide.

-Parameterized design that can easily be changed into any trombone bell profile.
+- A small bore, 7 inch trombone.
+The bell fits a Conn 48h/6H or director slide, or the included carbon fiber slide

+The design is fully parameterized.
+This means you can use the scripts to create any trombone design you want, with any bell profile.
+This included modern trombone bore shapes, but is flexible enough to also create baroque models

-The bell takes about 30 hours of print time on an original Prusa i3 MK2.
+The bell takes about 15-30 hours of print time.
 It can most likely be printed faster with a 0.6mm or 0.8mm nozzle.
 The slide takes about 8-12 hours print time.

 # Current state

-The large tenor works well.
-Release 0.1 is listed with a zip file under releases.
-It can cause rendering issues on the tuning slide when working with the OpenSCAD file.

-Release 0.2 is coming up soon. improvements:
-- fixes the rendering issue with the tuning slide
-- renders much faster - only 10 minutes on a quad core i7
-- No more supports needed except for bell section
-- Tube connectors have a little bit more clearance, easier to assemble
-- Addition of a logo and a better slide bow - they print much easier now.
-- calculate the bell-neckpipe connection heights automatically, making it much easier to make a longer or shorter bell section

-Also, a new 7 inch bell section was added.
-It fits a Conn 48H/6H/director slide (or modify to fit your own slide).
+The large tenor and the small tenor both work well and play well enough to be used as a serious musical instrument.

+A baroque trombone and alto design have been added.
+The designs both have some rather serious playability issues.

 The master branch or at least commit a49e66a41785ac1fe58c5a61df087de6b6ca1ddf contain a fully working version.
 The large tenor is ready to print and small tenor could use some fixes: